 The Solution to Disjointed Processes: Standardized Workpapers

-One way to help align the provision and compliance process is to create and implement the usage of standardized book to tax difference workpapers.
+The key to aligning the provision and compliance process is to create and implement the usage of standardized book to tax difference workpapers.
 We have seen many of our clients benefit from going this route in terms of gaining efficiencies, mitigating risk and being able to adapt to changes in business and tax law.

-Using the same workpapers for provision and return presents an inherent increase in efficiency.
+Using the same workpapers for provision and compliance presents an inherent increase in efficiency.
 The members of the tax departments have a familiarization of knowing the workpaper and this helps increase efficiency with both the preparation and the review of the workpapers.
-The workpapers used for provision can now be copied and updated for the return as opposed to starting over from scratch.
-By doing this, 90% of the work for return workpapers is done and the preparer can focus in on the 10% that is remaining.
+The workpapers used for provision can now be copied and updated for the tax return as opposed to starting over from scratch.
+By doing this, 80% of the work for return workpapers is done and the preparer can focus in on the 20% that is remaining.

 There are many other benefits to streamlining the provision and compliance process.
 One is the ability to quickly file your Federal return for refund purposes.
 We worked with one energy company to develop a standardized set of workpapers that was used for both provision and compliance while also integrating their provision and compliance technologies.
 This resulted in the client being able to leverage the provision as a basis for the return and expedited the federal filing to the end of February, obtaining a several hundred-million-dollar refund earlier.
-From our experience, there tends to be a more granular approach to adjustments for the tax return as compared to the provision because of time and materiality during the provision.
 Another benefit we see by syncing up these processes is that we can leverage automation to calculate a more detailed and refined provision, which helps with cash flow, forecasting, true-up adjustments.

 For more information about how to standardize your tax department’s workpapers, please contact me at ASorrentino@gtmtax.com.